mars-planet/mars_city/servers/solarstorm/doc/swds.rst

 The responsibility of this module is to retrieve files and data from possibly different sources to create a common local database.
-The reason for creating a local offline database is that, such local database can be better managed and processed without any possible interuptions.
+The reason for creating a local offline database is that, such local database can be better managed and processed without any possible interruptions.

 Constraints
 -----------